Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/Introduction-to-MCMC.md

 ---

-Below, you will find links to several practical notebooks covering different cosmological models and datasets.
-Each notebook is designed to help users understand the implementation of cosmological parameter estimation, likelihood construction, Bayesian inference, and statistical analysis using PyPolyChord.
+Below, you will find links to several practical notebooks, which will help users understand how to construct likelihoods for different datasets such as Cosmic Chronometers (CC), Pantheon$^+$ calibrated, Pantheon$^+$ uncalibrated, DES-Dovekie, and Union3, considering cosmological models such as $\Lambda$CDM, o$\Lambda$CDM, and $w$CDM.
+Each notebook is designed to help users understand the implementation of cosmological parameter estimation, including all relevant equations and mathematical arguments, likelihood construction, Bayesian inference, and statistical analysis using PyPolyChord.
+Keep in mind that, in these notebooks, I keep the sound horizon as a free parameter.

 - [o$\Lambda$CDM Model](https://github.com/Himanshu1729-Cosmo/Cosmological-Inference-Learn-with-Me/blob/main/o%CE%9BCDM_Model.ipynb)
 - [$w$CDM Model](https://github.com/Himanshu1729-Cosmo/Cosmological-Inference-Learn-with-Me/blob/main/wCDM_Model.ipynb)